BEST SIDERATES - MY TESTS

-My acquaintance with siderats began in the middle of the 1980's.
-True, I didn’t know such a word then, just at the end of August a neighbor in the country brought my mom a bucket of rye and said: “Here I have it, scatter it over the potato plot - they say it’s very useful for the land.”
+My acquaintance with the siderats began in the mid-1980s.
+True, I didn’t know such a word then, just at the end of August, a neighbor in the country brought my mom a bucket of rye and said: “Here I have it, scatter it over the potato plot - they say it’s very useful for the land.”
 She explained that first the beds had to be leveled with a rake, then the seeds were scattered manually along and across them and again leveled with a rake.
 Well, they sent me to do all this.
 I did it.

 And the next year, it turned out that the seed potatoes were not enough, so that after its planting there remained an area sown with rye eight meters long and about a half wide.
 Well, I thought, I consulted with my family and decided to leave it like that until the fall - let the rye rise and grow.
 She grew up, bloomed, began to run wild.
 What to do next?
 Squeeze and sheaves into the chicken coop to bring?
 So we, as luck would have it, already got rid of chickens, and almost all the neighbors, too.
 Collect, thresh?
 The only option, perhaps.
 But how to thresh?
 I came up with this.